 Cessation counseling for smokeless tobacco users, as for cigarette smokers, has been shown to be effective.
 However, drugs have not proved effective among smokeless tobacco users.

 Effectiveness of cessation treatments for pipe and cigar smokers is not well documented.
 Also, cessation may be affected by whether cigarettes are smoked concurrently and whether smokers inhale.

-Use evidence-based counseling methods, including physician counseling and referral to support programs, for patients interested in quitting.
+Evidence-based counseling methods include physician counseling and referral to support programs.

 Drug treatment (eg, varenicline, combinations of nicotine replacement products) is recommended for all patients interested in quitting, unless there is a contraindication (eg, pregnancy, < age 18, light smoker, smoke-less tobacco user).